-Docker allows you to run the exact same environment on different machines, thus preventing bugs related to using different operating systems (e.g., Windows, macOS, Linux), different packages versions (e.g., Apache HTTP Server, PHP, MySQL...), and therefore different environments (e.g., development, staging, production).
+Docker allows you to run the exact same environment on different machines, thus preventing bugs related to using different operating systems (e.g., Windows, macOS, GNU/Linux), different packages versions (e.g., Apache HTTP Server, PHP, MariaDB, ...), and therefore different environments (e.g., development, staging, production).
 Less time dealing with environment issues = more time developing awesome features!

 This guide assumes that you are comfortable with developer tools like